Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

 #### Change the private key length

-You can configure the key length for either a governance or business certificate from the default value of 2048 to 4096 either when you install {{< TransferCFT/suitevariablesTransferCFTName  >}}, or post- installation if you have a {{< TransferCFT/suitevariablesTransferCFTName  >}} that is already registered with {{< TransferCFT/suitevariablesCentralGovernanceName  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.
+You can configure the key length for either a governance or business certificate from the default value of 2048 to 4096 either when you install {{< TransferCFT/suitevariablesTransferCFTName  >}}, or post-installation if you have a {{< TransferCFT/suitevariablesTransferCFTName  >}} that is already registered with {{< TransferCFT/suitevariablesCentralGovernanceName  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.

 > **Note**
 >